Officials: Suspect in 3 Puerto Rico policemen killings dead

-“Police don’t have anything to do with the murder of this individual,” Lt.
-Col. Rolando Trinidad said in response to questions during a news conference.
+“Police don’t have anything to do with the murder of this individual,” Antonio López Figueroa, the designated police commissioner, said in response to questions during a news conference.

 The suspect’s body was found near a sprawling public housing complex in the popular tourist district of Isla Verde that authorities had been combing since the three officers were killed Monday.